 Weather: Colombia's climate varies based on altitude, with different regions experiencing different temperatures.
 Here are some average temperatures for various areas:

 Social customs: In Columbian culture, families can be conservative and protective of their children, no matter how old they are!
 It is not unusual to find grandparents living at home.
-Individual privacy is limited by the small size of the houses and the commonly big families, and therefore children usually share rooms.
+Individual privacy is limited by the small size of the houses and the commonly big families.